Bingley

-Historically part of the West Riding of Yorkshire, Bingley appears in the Domesday Book of 1086 as "Bingheleia".

 History

+In 1775, a farmer near Bingley discovered a chest of silver coins, of which some dated to the rule of Julius Caesar, on his land.

 Founding

-Bingley was probably founded by the Saxons, by a ford on the River Aire.
-This crossing gave access to Harden, Cullingworth and Wilsden on the south side of the river.
+Bingley was likely founded by the Saxons, by a ford on the River Aire.
+This crossing gave access to Harden, Cullingworth and Wilsden on the southern side of the river.

 The origins of the name are from the Old English personal name Bynna + ingas ("descendants of") + lēah ("clearing in a forest").
-This would mean altogether the "wood or clearing of the Bynningas, the people called after Bynna".
+Altogether, this would mean the "wood or clearing of the Bynningas, the people called after Bynna".

 Normans

 In the Domesday Book of 1086, Bingley is listed as "Bingheleia":